La Russa defends 2-strike IBB call that backfires

 "Somebody disagrees, that's the beauty of this game, they're welcome to it.
 But that wasn't a tough call."

+Turner, for his part, said he was thrown off by La Russa's unorthodox decision.

+"I was just confused,'' Turner said.
+"I didn't know if I should go to first or not, but I guess they liked the matchup."

-Chicago closed with two runs against Daniel Hudson, who needed 35 pitches to get though the ninth.
-With two on and one out, Yasmani Grandal popped out, and pinch-hitter Gavin Sheets followed with a strikeout, but it wasn't enough for the White Sox to avoid defeat against the Dodgers.
+Chicago closed late with two runs against Daniel Hudson, who needed 35 pitches to get through the ninth, but it wasn't enough for the White Sox to avoid defeat against the Dodgers.
+With two on and one out, Yasmani Grandal popped out, and pinch hitter Gavin Sheets followed with a game-ending strikeout.

 The Associated Press contributed to this report.